Does your heart skip a beat, your stomach filling with butterflies, and your mind goes blank, whenever you are asked to speak in public?

 If you are using presentation slides, then make the most of them.
 More than just being functional, the slides should be clutter-free and aesthetically pleasing to keep your audience engaged from start to finish.
 More importantly, allow your audience to comprehend the information you communicate with them.
 A professionally crafted and engaging presentation slides empower you to ace those important presentations and achieve the success you want.

-If there are any difficult to pronounce words or technical jargon, then make sure you pronounce it correctly.
-The correct pronunciation and knowledge of industry language will give you the confidence and credibility.
+If there are any difficult to pronounce words or technical jargon, then make sure you pronounce them correctly.
+The correct pronunciation and knowledge of industry language will give you confidence and credibility.

 2. Nervousness is Normal.
 Practice and Rehearse!